GoreliSuhar1/fpe-abbie-live-wallpaper/README.md

-# FPE - Rainy Park Live Wallpapers Pack
+# FPE - Live Wallpapers Pack

 # DO NOT DOWNLOAD PREVIEW FILES ITS COMPRESSED BAD QUALITY !!!

-A collection of animated live wallpapers featuring characters from Fundamental Paper Education sitting in a rainy park.
+A collection of animated live wallpapers featuring characters from Fundamental Paper Education.

 ---